QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     type(c)

-Computers distinguish between the two because, while floats are more informative, arithmetic operations on integers are faster and more accurate
+Computers distinguish between the two because, while floats are more informative, arithmetic operations on integers are faster and more accurate.

 As long as you're using Python 3.x, division of integers yields floats